Syria's Assad Wins a Fourth Term in a Predictable Landslide

 U.S. and European officials have also questioned the legitimacy of the election, saying it violates UN resolutions in place to resolve the conflict, lacks any international monitoring, and is unrepresentative of all Syrians.

 Syria’s parliament speaker, Hammoud Sabbagh, announced the final results from Wednesday’s vote.
-He said Assad garnered 95.1% of the votes.
-He said turnout stood at 78.6% of the voters, in an election that lasted for 17 hours on Wednesday with no independent monitors.
+He said Assad garnered 95.1% of the votes .

 Assad’s victory comes as the country is still devastated by the conflict.
 Fighting has subsided but the war is not over.
-An economic crisis is getting worse in a country where over 80% of the population lives below the poverty line and the local currency is in a free fall.
+An economic crisis is deteriorating in a country where over 80% of the population lives below the poverty line and the local currency is in a free fall.

-Assad, close associates and government officials are facing widening Western sanctions, added to already existing ones that have escalated as the war unfolded.
-European and U.S. governments blame Assad and his aides most of the war’s atrocities.

-Damascus erupted in celebrations, with gunfire and fireworks lighting the night sky.
-Thousands gathered in major squares in Damascus, and the coastal city of Tartus, dancing while waving flags and pictures of Assad.
-They chanted: “With our soul, blood, we defend you Bashar,” and “We only choose three: God, Syria and Bashar.”

 © Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.